oauthlib/oauthlib/docs/installation.rst

-The recommended way to install OAuthLib is from PyPI but if you are running into a bug or want to try out recently implemented features you will want to try the installing directly from the GitHub master branch.
+The recommended way to install OAuthLib is from PyPI but if you are running into a bug or want to try out recently implemented features you will want to try installing directly from the GitHub master branch.

 For various reasons you may wish to install using your OS packaging system and install instructions for a few are shown below.
 Please send a PR to add a